-This past summer, Ms. Naghdi created the title character in the premiere of the original chamber opera Mignon by contemporary composer William Clay with Arizona Chamber Opera.
-Last season, she made her operatic role debut as Amy March in Little Women as a Young Artist with Nightingale Opera Theatre in Hudson, Ohio.
-Ms. Naghdi then performed the role of Liat with Annapolis Opera in their production of South Pacific.
-She has portrayed Nannetta in Falstaff with Harrower Opera in Atlanta, Georgia, Belinda in Dido and Aeneas, Amelia in Amelia al ballo, Dew Fairy in Hansel und Gretel, and Guadalena in La Périchole, among others.
-Ms. Naghdi was also Suor Genovieffa in Suor Angelica and Solo Angel in Die Jungfrau von Orléans as well as Zerlina in a scene from Don Giovanni with the Mittelsächsisches Theater and Philharmonic in Freiberg, Germany.
+This past season, Ms. Naghdi toured as Rusalka in Rusalka: The Littlest Mermaid and as herself in Opera 101, performing over 100 times with Arizona Opera throughout the state.
+This past summer, she created the title character in the premiere of the original chamber opera Mignon by contemporary composer William Clay with Arizona Chamber Opera.
+Last season, Ms. Naghdi made her operatic role debut as Amy March in Little Women as a Young Artist with Nightingale Opera Theatre.
+She then performed the role of Liat with Annapolis Opera in their production of South Pacific.
+Ms. Naghdi has portrayed Nannetta in Falstaff with Harrower Opera, Belinda in Dido and Aeneas, Amelia in Amelia al ballo, Dew Fairy in Hansel und Gretel, and Guadalena in La Périchole, among others.
+She was also Suor Genovieffa in Suor Angelica and Solo Angel in Die Jungfrau von Orléans with the Mittelsächsisches Theater and Philharmonic in Freiberg, Germany.

 A diverse performing artist, Ms. Naghdi made her theatrical role debut creating Helen in the premiere of the musical Spellbound! with Southwest Shakespeare Company.
 She also created the role of Diane Slawyer in the premiere of the new musical Endangered at The John F. Kennedy Center for the Performing Arts (Off-Broadway premiere this past summer).
 Additionally on the musical theater stage, Ms. Naghdi has portrayed Christine Daaé from The Phantom of the Opera at galas with both Arizona Opera and the Pocono Mountains Music Festival in Pennsylvania.

 On the concert stage, Ms. Naghdi made her debut with Virginia Opera in their production of Camelot in 2013.
 Also that year, she performed as soloist with the Washington Women’s Chorus Concert Series at the Strathmore Music Center.
-Ms. Naghdi has been the soprano soloist in Rutter's Magnificat and in excerpts from Handel's Messiah with the Valley Presbyterian Church Concert Series, for Britten’s A Ceremony of Carols, and for Bach cantata Der Herr denket an uns, BWV 196.
-She has also sung works such as Carmina Burana and Pagliacci with the Arizona Musicfest Orchestra.
+Ms. Naghdi was the soprano soloist in Rutter's Magnificat and in excerpts from Handel's Messiah with the Valley Presbyterian Church Concert Series.
+She has also been the soprano soloist in Britten’s A Ceremony of Carols, for Bach cantata Der Herr denket an uns, BWV 196, and with the Mittelsächsisches Theater and Philharmonic for their Bergstadtfest Concert in Freiberg, Germany.
+Ms. Naghdi has also sung works such as Carmina Burana and Pagliacci with the Arizona Musicfest Orchestra.

 Ms. Naghdi won as Finalist in the Concert of Soloists Competition at Arizona State University in 2015, as well as Semi-Finalist in Phoenix Opera’s Southwest Vocal Competition that year.
 In 2013, she won Second Place in the American Prize in Opera (University Division), and was a winner of the Shirley Rabb Winston Scholarship in Voice from the National Society of Arts and Letters.
 Ms. Naghdi holds a Master of Music in Opera Performance from Arizona State University in which she was the recipient of the Special Talent Award in Music and the Katherine Herberger Music Scholarship.
 She holds a Bachelor of Music in Vocal Performance, Magna Cum Laude, from Virginia Commonwealth University.